codeemoji/codeemoji-plugin/README.md

 ### Large Line Count Method

 A code complexity metric that indicates whether a method contains a "very high" number of lines of code based on a configurable threshold.

-The default value is set to <em>20 Lines of Code / Method</em>, which corresponds to the rounded up statistical threshold of <em>19.5 Lines of Code / Method</em> cited by Lanza and Marinescu ("Object-Oriented Metrics in Practice", 2006).
+The default value is set to _20 Lines of Code / Method_, which corresponds to the rounded up statistical threshold of _19.5 Lines of Code / Method_ cited by Lanza and Marinescu ("Object-Oriented Metrics in Practice", 2006).

 _**Impacted identifiers: Method names**_